shilpaalwar/SY_CoinMapUIAutomationProject-/README.md

 How to run the program
 1. in IDE , execute using TESTNG with below step
 2. Open the file src/test/java testRunner.java.
-Riht click on File->Run As->TestNG Test
+Right click on File->Run As->TestNG Test

 command to run
+mvn clean verify

 Authors - Shilpa Yadav